amitai10/graphql-rails-angular/README.md

 ## GraphQL
 [GraphQL](http://graphql.org/) was created in Facebook in 2012.
 It was used internally for few years and released as open source last year (2015).
 GraphQL is a data query language and runtime designed to request and deliver data to mobile and web apps.
 GraphQL query describes in the request, the data it would like to receive.
-Insteed of returning the whole object or list, the returned value will be only the requested data.
+Instead of returning the whole object or list, the returned value will be only the requested data.
 It means less bandwidth and less performance of parsing the returned data.
 Although its name resembles SQL (Structured Query Language - Language for database queries), GraphQL is not intended to be use directly with the database but rather against the application server.
 Meaning that the server needs to fetch the data from the database (all the data or only part of it, depends on the implementation), and serve it partially to the client.
 In the example above, the server will fetch the company object and all its customers, but will serve only a partial part of the data according to the request.